By the end of this lab, you will be able to:

 At this point, you should have 12 lines in lab1.txt.

-Every student has an email address email@example.com, where username is the name you use to log into Windows and Unix.
-You can read mail sent to that address and send mail to others across the world, using any of several mail programs.
-Normally, you will use Netscape or Outlook to read mail, or Webmail with your favorite browser.
+Every student has an email address firstname.lastname@example.org.
+You can read mail sent to that address and send mail to others across the world, using any of several mail programs, such as Outlook or Webmail with a browser.

 To begin, type pine after the prompt, and push Enter.
 (This is in an SSH window, remember.)
-Follow the instructions it gives you for setting up Pine on your account.
+Follow the instructions it gives you for setting up Pine.
+If you have any trouble, this OIT article may help, as will a TA.

 If you opened Pine correctly, you should now see a menu with options to compose messages, view messages in the current folder and view a list of folders.
 You can adjust the size of the Pine window as you like.
 In the top right corner, you should see the name of the currently open folder and how many messages it holds.
 At first, this should be INBOX, which lets you check all of your new mail.
 Later, you can make your own folders to organize old messages from different senders.

 Because you are still in Unix, you will need to use arrow keys and keyboard commands to navigate Pine.
 Do not try to use the mouse.
-Using the arrow keys, select "Folder Index" and press Enter (or just press "I") to see an index of current email messages.
+Using the arrow keys, select "Folder Index" and press Enter (or just press "I") to see a list of current email messages.

 Using the arrow keys, select the message you would like to read and hit Enter to read it.
-Notice that many of the available commands are listed at the bottom of the screen.
-We've explained a few below:
+Notice that many of the available commands are listed at the bottom of the screen:

 M - Return to the main menu